IBM-Cloud/docs-services/services/Actifio-GO/index.md

 # About Actifio GO!
 {: #gettingstarted}

-Actifio GO on IBM Cloud is the next generation multi-cloud Copy Data Management SaaS solution that delivers the cloud experience: a complete self-service model where users can learn, evaluate, procure, expand and get support at the lowest cost in the industry.
-Actifio GO on IBM Cloud Catalog enables customers to backup VMware virtual machines directly to IBM Cloud Object Storage while being able to instantly access the backup images within their data center.
-Actifio GO leverages the patented OnVault technology to incrementally backup VMware data to IBM COS while still maintaining instant access.
+Actifio GO on IBM Cloud is the next generation multi-cloud Copy Data Management SaaS solution that delivers a true SaaS experience: a complete self-service model where users can learn, evaluate, procure, expand and get support at the lowest cost in the industry.
+Actifio GO on IBM Cloud enables customers to backup Enterprise workloads (VMware, Hyper-V, Physical Servers, SAP HANA, Oracle, SQL Server, etc.)  directly to IBM Cloud while being able to instantly access the backup images within their data center.
+For VMware, Actifio GO leverages its patented OnVault technology to incrementally backup VMware data directly to IBM COS, eliminating local backup infrastructure while still maintaining instant access.
+Users can take advantage of IBM Cloud Object Storage (COS) for long-term retention, as well as reuse backup copies to enable self-service database cloning for test/dev/qa/analytics teams.

 {:shortdesc}

 ## Getting started

-Get started easily by searching for Actifio Go in the IBM cloud catalog.
+Get started easily by searching for Actifio GO in the IBM Cloud catalog.
 Click on the Actifio GO tile to begin provisioning an instance of Actifio GO.

 Actifio GO on IBM Cloud can be purchased through a single, simple pricing plan.
-Pricing is determined by the number of virtual machines protected at a simple price per VM per month.

-Upon purchasing the Actifio GO on IBM cloud catalog, an account is automatically created for the provisioning user.
-The Actifio GO service dashboard on the IBM Cloud Catalog will present the user with temporary credentials to access the service.
-The temporary credentials can be accessed at any time from the service dashboard of the IBM cloud resource listing page.
+Upon purchasing Actifio GO on IBM Cloud catalog, an account is automatically created for the provisioning user.
+The Actifio GO service dashboard on the IBM Cloud catalog will present the user with temporary credentials to access the service.
+The temporary credentials can be accessed at any time from the service dashboard of the IBM Cloud resource listing page.

 Use the temporary credentials generated as part of the provisioning process to log into the service.
 Users can click on the Launch button in the service dashboard or browse to https://www.actifiogo.com to log into the service.
-Setting up the service involves following through the steps outlined below:
+Provisioning the service involves following through the steps outlined below:

-1. Log into the service using the temporary credentials
+<li>Log into the service using the temporary credentials
-2. Navigate to the quickstart page
+<li> Navigate to the Quickstart page
-3. Click on the Get Ahead tile to be presented with a page to download an installer
+<li> Click on the Get Ahead tile to be presented with a page to download an installer
-4. The installer guides the user through the provisioning steps
+<li> The installer guides the user through the provisioning steps

 The provisioning involves the following steps: